kun-shukla/ci-p1-mind-flora/README.md

 ## Acknowledgments

-- I found Code Institute's Love Running project and the Boostrap module on building the 'Whiskey landing page' particularly helpful for refreshing my knowledge on how to use media queries effectively.
+- I found Code Institute's Love Running project and the Bootstrap module on building the 'Whiskey landing page' particularly helpful for refreshing my knowledge on how to use media queries effectively.
 Various elements of the site were inspired by the Love Running project such as the Footer section and Hero Image section.
 I followed the CI tutorials on Bootstrap to incorporate the 'Dropdown menu' component for the 'Discover' Nav link sub-menu.

 - The design for the project was inspired by the work of a previous CI student.
 The way their website was designed was highly appealing to me and so I decided to base my own design layout on the same lines.
-I am therefore very greatful to this former student for their great work and for inspiring me with an idea for my own project.
+I am therefore very grateful to this former student for their great work and for inspiring me with an idea for my own project.
 This is the deployed link for their project on Github - https://aliokeeffe.github.io/mindyoga/